Vancouver-KDD/book-study/06-system-design-interview/01-scale-from-zero-to-millions-of-users/dave-ch01-scale-from-zero-to-millions-of-users.md

 Next,
 To further scale our system, we need to decouple different components of the system so they can be scaled independently.
-- Scalability - Independence가 Core
+- Scalability - Independency가 Core
 > Messaging queue is a key strategy!!
 It is employed by many real-world distributed systems for decoupled components.